AT&T Business Transfer PIN: How to Get a Port Out PIN

 Should I cancel AT&T service before transferring my number?

-No. Keep the line active until the number transfer is complete.
+No. Keep the AT&T line active until the number transfer is complete.
 If the line is canceled too early, the transfer can fail.

-Contact Curtis MatthewsAT&T business wireless help nationwide.
+Contact Curtis for New AT&T Business ServicesAT&T Business wireless help nationwide.
 Devices are shipped only.
 No in-store pickup.

 Related AT&T Business Account Help